BIOP/ijp-imagetoatlas/dataset_prerequisite.md

 ## 3. and calibrated.

 All files need to be properly calibrated (microns, millimeters, etc, but not pixels!).
 ABBA takes advantage of the  calibration to set appropriate registration parameters.
-To knoe if your images are properly calibrated, you can for instance open them in QuPath, using a Bio-Formats image server, and check that the pixel size is set and correct.
+To know if your images are properly calibrated, you can for instance open them in QuPath, using a Bio-Formats image server, and check that the pixel size is set and correct.

 If your images are uncalibrated, ABBA will assume that each pixel has a size of 1mm, which will lead to gigantic images.
 To correct for this issue, you can re-save your images with the proper metadata and make sure that the metadata is recognized by bio-formats.
 This can be done with [Kheops](https://github.com/BIOP/ijp-kheops), which offers an option to override the pixel size while an OME-TIFF version is re-exported.